marlow-rischmueller/bundestag-sentiment-party-unity/README.md

 ### 4 · Run the notebook

-Open `data_science_project.ipynb` and run all cells from top to bottom.
+Open `sentiment_analysis_pipeline.ipynb` and run all cells from top to bottom.
 The notebook is structured as a linear pipeline:

 1. Dependency installation & imports
 2. Stopword and sentiment lexicon loading